Introduction to the method of multiple scales: The multiple scale method for weakly nonlinear PDEs.

 and for $h$ we use the expansion

 Inserting (\ref{Eq5.2}),(\ref{Eq5.3}) and (\ref{Eq5.4}) and expanding everything in sight, we get

 which gives us the perturbation hierarchy

-For ordinary differential equations we used the general solution to the order $\varepsilon^{0}$ equation.
+For ordinary differential equations, we used the general solution to the order $\varepsilon^{0}$ equation.
 For partial differential equations we can not do this.
 We will rather use a finite sum of linear modes.
 The simplest possibility is a single linear mode which we use here

-Since we are not using the general solution we will in not be able to satisfy arbitrary initial conditions.
-However, in optics this is perfectly alright since most of the time the relevant initial conditions are in fact finite sums of wave packets or even a single wave packet.
+Since we are not using the general solution, we will in not be able to satisfy arbitrary initial conditions.
+However, in the theory of waves this is perfectly alright, since most of the time the relevant initial conditions are in fact finite sums of wave packets or even a single wave packet.
 Such initial conditions can be included in the multiple scale approach that we discuss in this section.
 For (\ref{Eq5.9}) to actually be a solution to (\ref{Eq5.6}) we must have

 which we of course recognize as the dispersion relation for the linearized version of (\ref{Eq5.1}).
-With the choise of signs used here (\ref{Eq5.9}) will represent a right-moving disturbance.
+With the choise of signs used here, (\ref{Eq5.9}) will represent a right-moving disturbance.

 Inserting (\ref{Eq5.9}) into (\ref{Eq5.7}) we get